kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 The Kora 2 landing page already presents this direction as part of the developer experience.

-## The Framework Website Can Become the Human View of the Same Knowledge
+## The Framework Website Can Become the Human View of the Same Knowledge { #website-human-view }

 Another interesting possibility is convergence.